dpi-bfs/oneblink-elements-of-interest/readme.md

   - Example file: <a href="./flotsam/exampleOutput/PartheniumWeedCarriers-RecordOfMovement-ElementsOfInterest-AsKeyPair.json">flotsam/exampleOutput/PartheniumWeedCarriers-RecordOfMovement-ElementsOfInterest-AsKeyPair.json</a>

-* In ElementWithChildObject format where the value is an object showing type and label separately.
+* In `OutputFormat.WithChildObject` where the value is an object showing type and label separately.
 E.g.

       "ExpectedInspectionDate": {
         "label": "Expected inspection date",